 “I am a writer and artist, whose work requires space, privacy, and time dedicated to drafting and research in order for it to flourish.
 Upon attending the walkthrough I was instantly attracted to this space: the leafy surrounds, the high ceilings, the rich historical background and the extensive amenities in the studio.

 Having access to such a space allows me to be fully immersed in my creative process.
 Being able to close the door and to be outside my home environment, in a space designated for my work is vital to the expansion of my practice.

 My practice as a writer and a visual artist is simple and does not require much: just a quiet room, a desk and a place to put images that inspire me.
-The space at the Meat Markets is sustainable for me at this emerging stage of my career.
-I will use this space to work on my illustration and writing projects, including developing my first graphic noveI.
+The space at Meat Market is sustainable for me at this emerging stage of my career.
+I will use this space to work on my illustration and writing projects, including developing my first graphic novel.

 I appreciate that the space supports a devoted and diverse artistic community and look forward to engaging with this community.”